AMendezF/Advanced-Developing-of-Python-Apps-Final-Exercise/calclib_packaging/README.rst

 calclib
 =======

-This an exercise for a python course. **calclib** is a Python library contains a float vector calculator with safe input check.
+This is an exercise for a python course. **calclib** is a Python library that contains a float vector calculator with safe input check.